rrrene/credo/guides/introduction/exit_statuses.md

 To also allow for actual errors, an exit status of `>= 128` signals something went wrong during analysis itself.

-These status codes do not follow the bitwise notation described above:
+Since one cannot combine these, they do not follow the bitwise notation described above:

 ```bash
 Generic Credo error:  128